Roman Polanski: 2005–present

 Polanski's 2019 film An Officer and a Spy, centers on the notorious 19th century Dreyfus affair.
-The film stars Jean Dujardin as French officer Georges Picquart and follows his struggle from 1896–1906 to expose the truth about the doctored evidence that led to Alfred Dreyfus, one of the few Jewish members of the French Army's general staff, being wrongly convicted of passing military secrets to the German Empire and sent to Devil's Island.
+The film stars Jean Dujardin as French officer Georges Picquart and follows his struggle from 1896 to 1906 to expose the truth about the doctored evidence that led to Alfred Dreyfus, one of the few Jewish members of the French Army's general staff, being wrongly convicted of passing military secrets to the German Empire and sent to Devil's Island.
 The film is written by Robert Harris, who was working with Polanski for the third time.
 It co-stars Louis Garrel as Dreyfus, Mathieu Amalric and Polanski's wife Emmanuelle Seigner.
 It was produced by Alain Goldman's Legende Films and distributed by Gaumont.
 Filming began on 26 November 2018 and was completed on 28 April 2019.

 Although set in Paris, the film was first scheduled to shoot in Warsaw in 2014, for economic reasons.
 However, production was postponed after Polanski moved to Poland for filming and the U.S. Government filed extradition papers.
 The Polish government eventually rejected them, by which time new French film tax credits had been introduced, allowing the film to shoot on location in Paris.
 It was budgeted at €60m and was again set to start production in July 2016, however its production was postponed as Polanski waited on the availability of a star, whose name was not announced.
 In a 2017 interview Polanski discussed the difficulty of the project:

 The problem of the film is the combination of casting and financing, it's an expensive film and films of this scale are only made with a bankable star, as they say vulgarly, and the stars capable of satisfying the financial requirement I do not necessarily see in the role of Picquart, who is our main character.
 Apart from that, there are about fifty important roles.
 They should all speak with the same accent in English, otherwise it would be appalling.
 It is necessary so that the film can be sold around the world.
 To unlock the financial means to produce such a project is impossible if you shoot in French."